jonas747/Fortia/doc/dblayout.md

      + Set of entity id's
      + User Entities
      + List of entities this user owns
+ - actionQueue:{tick}
+     + set of Actions
+     + Actions to be executed at specified tick
 Entity specific properties:
  - Units
      + CurrentAction